-High school baseball: Carson, East are NPC co-champs as regular season ends - Salisbury Post
+High school baseball update: East draws No. 1 seed for NPC baseball tourney - Salisbury Post

 TROUTMAN — Senior Jake Harris lined a two-run homer over the centerfield fence in the top of the first inning to put Carson on the road to a crucial road victory.

-Carson led all the way and beat South Iredell 8-2 on Friday on the final night of the North Piedmont Conference regular season.
+Carson led all the way and beat South Iredell 8-2 on Friday on the final night of the NPC regular season.

 The Cougars (10-3, 8-2) finished tied for first with East Rowan.